FineMotion/GENEA_2023/README.md

 Some parameters could also be changed, like accelerator or batch size (note: FFT doesn't work on mps).
 Model options could also be changed: list of options could be found in `src/pae/system:PAESystem.add_system_args`

+The resulting Periodic AutoEncoder checkpoint is `pae_joint_vel_best.ckpt`.
+**Note:** if you are willing to use this checkpoint with proposed code you should copy `src/training/sgdr.py` to `src/mann/scheduler.py` because this checkpoint was obtained before refactoring.

 To train PAE with ortho6d representation you should change some parameters:
 ```
 python train_pae.py --serialize_dir ./results/pae_ortho6d --trn_folder data/trn/ortho6d_fixed \